carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > How does the decision boundary change as the classifier and hyperparameters change?
 >
 > What is the highest validation set accuracy you can achieve?
+>
+> How does this compare to the training set accuracy?
 {: .checklist}

 <img width='200' src="{{ page.root }}/fig/software/confusion_matrix.png">